 Stock Market and the Super Bowl

-All three results indicate that the week after the Super Bowl is stronger than the week before.
+All three results indicate that the week after the Super Bowl is stronger than the week before, though much less strongly in the second half of the sample period.
 Sorting according to whether the American Football Conference or National Football Conference team wins the Super Bowl produces similar results.
 However, the sample and subsamples are small, so just a few additional observations could materially alter findings.

 Might daily data clarify?